 Called Anthracite DLC, the new color makes the skeletonized watch look even more elaborated allowing for a more sophisticated interplay of shadows and light.

-The rest remains the same: the watch is powered by the well-known to LW fans Concepto 2251 automatic movement (Concepto Watch Factory is a relatively small venture that is based in famous La Chaux-de-Fonds, Switzerland and is quite successful at competing with ETA and Sellita by offering higher-grade mechanical movements to upscale brands like Linde Werdelin who still can’t afford to make movements of their own,) which is modified in-house.
+The rest remains the same: the watch is powered by the well-known to LW fans Concepto 2251 automatic movement (Concepto Watch Factory is a relatively small venture that is based at the famous town of La Chaux-de-Fonds, Switzerland and is quite successful at competing with ETA and Sellita by offering higher-grade mechanical movements to upscale brands like Linde Werdelin who still can’t afford to make movements of their own,) which is modified in-house.

 The caliber comes in a rather large stainless steel case 44 millimeters wide and 46 millimeters long, At 15 mm high it is rather thick, but for a deliberately sporty timekeeper, this is actually okay.